Vitols999/QMS-WIKI/DocGisItemsRte.md

 1. Ensure that the `Routing` docked window is open (if necessary, open it with the main menu entry `Window - Routing`).
 1. Select one of the routers in the listbox on the top of the `Routing` window.
 1. Select the wanted [routing strategy][RouterCfg] using the offered choices (each router has its own choices!).
-1. Goto the `Workspace` docked window and select all routing points required for the route.
+1. Go to the `Workspace` docked window and select all routing points required for the route.
 1. Right-click on one of the selected waypoints to open the context menu and select `Create route`.
 1. If necessary, re-order the routing points in the next window.
 1. When closing this window, a new route is constructed.
 Give the route a name  and assign it to a project.
-1. Goto to the newly created route object in the workspace, open the context menu with a right-click, and select `Calculate route` (this step is not necessary, if the route has been calculated on-the-fly!).
+1. Go to to the newly created route object in the workspace, open the context menu with a right-click, and select `Calculate route` (this step is not necessary, if the route has been calculated on-the-fly!).
 1. To see the new route in a map window double-click on the route name in the workspace window.
 The map will be zoomed so that the complete route is visible.